jjoony93/jeonssa-HCI/DP6 Hi-Fi prototype/report.md

 Using Jquery mask library to parse phone number formatting.
 In addition, I could use this to format date, credit number, ip address and etc. I saved time to wrtie longer jquery to implement the same function that a mask library would do in 1 line.

 ### Sewon Hong
+#### Which part the UI did you directly contribute to?
+- I mainly contributed to 'user.html' and related files such as 'user_style.css' and 'wait.js'.
+- I contributed to the design decisions and actual implementation of user waiting status page.

+#### What were some of the difficulties you faced?
+- At first I thought the hardest part would be actual implementation (writing code to make functions work).
+However, it turned out that the most challenging task was actually deciding the design choices.
+A lot of small details such as location of buttons, colors, fonts and sizes of various components were very hard to decide since the it was entirely free of my choice.
+It was really difficult to know what design choices would be better for the users.
+For example, it was hard to decide whether to use vertical slider or horizontal slider to represent the waiting line.
+- There were a lot of design changes from the initial plan since several parts were too difficult to implement or didnt seem to serve the intended purpose.

+#### List one useful implementation skill you learned while working on DP5 and DP6.
+- In terms of implementation skills, I learned how to use css libraries especially in using the bootstrap-slider for visually representing the waiting line and how to customize the library functions to for our own taste.
 ---
 ## Studio Reflections